IoTrim/iotrim.github.io/README.md

 Citation:
 @inproceedings{mandalari-pets21,

-title={{Blocking without Breaking: Identification and Mitigation of Non-Essential IoT Traffic}}, author={Mandalari, Anna Maria and Dubois, Daniel J.and Kolcun, Roman and  and Paracha, Muhammad Talha and Haddadi, Hamed and Choffnes, David}, booktitle={Proc. of the Privacy Enhancing Technologies Symposium (PETS)}, year={2021}
+title={{Blocking without Breaking: Identification and Mitigation of Non-Essential IoT Traffic}},

+author={Mandalari, Anna Maria and Dubois, Daniel J.and Kolcun, Roman and  and Paracha, Muhammad Talha and Haddadi, Hamed and Choffnes, David},

+booktitle={Proc. of the Privacy Enhancing Technologies Symposium (PETS)},

+year={2021}

 }

-* Our team has recently won one of the TOP 10 spots in the <a href="https://telekom-challenge.com/">Telekom Challenge</a> Development Stream, receiving a generous gift to develop a prototype for the blocking system, IoTrimmer.
+* Our project won one of the Top 10 spots in the <a href="https://telekom-challenge.com/">Telekom Challenge</a> amongst 180 startup teams around the world.

 <a href="https://telekom-challenge.com/"><img src="https://raw.githubusercontent.com/IoTrim/iotrimlist/master/telekom.png" width="500"/></a>